ejholmes/walk/man/walk.1.md

 It's up to the `Walkfile` to determine what dependencies the target has, and how to execute it.

-It's generally a good practice to make the Walkfile return an error if it doesn't know how to build a target, to prevent typos in targets.

-    #!/bin/bash

-    phase=$1
-    target=$2

-    case $target in
-      *) >&2 echo "No rule for target \"$target\"" && exit 1 ;;
-    esac

 ## PHASES

 walk(1) has two phases: